Browerville, Minnesota: History

-Browerville was platted in 1882, and named after Jacob V. Brower (1844–1905), a county official.
+Browerville was platted in 1882, and named after Jacob V. Brower (1844–1905), a noted conservationist, father of both Itasca State Park and the Minnesota State Park system, and former Todd County official.
 Browerville was incorporated in 1884.
 Two properties in town are on the National Register of Historic Places: the Kahlert Mercantile Store, built in 1883, and the Church of St. Joseph, completed in 1909.